 Chairing board meetings may seem like a formality but can be important in practice as a means of ensuring that important matters are properly considered and, not least, that board members have sufficient time to ask questions, request additional documentation or clarification from the administration.
+It is important that board members who are not members of a board committee get a sufficient understanding of the matters that are prepared in the board committee so that these matters do not appear to be a done deal in the board committee.
 Strict time management can ensure that meeting proceed efficiently, but may also be difficult to enforce, as different board members may not be comfortable with the approach.
 From a liability perspective, all board members should be ready to make decisions, and the board chair should be open, responsive to different viewpoints and aware of the board's overall responsibility.